ronelm2000/wsmtools/readme.md

   ![Yes, that one link which is printed](https://i.imgur.com/FkukMso.png)
 * HOTC's Weiss Promos and Schwarz Promos are currently an unsupported use case as they contain all promos from every single set for that particular side.
-Future support may include parsing that page as well, but given their design, almost any compromises leads to an uptick in unneeded calls on their site.
+Future support may include parsing that page as well, but given their design and their copyright, almost any compromises leads to an uptick in unneeded calls on their site.
-* Some HOTC have the wierdest problems, like this from Magia Record.
+* Some HOTC pages have the wierdest problems, like this from Magia Record.
 Please report them if seen.

   ![Why!?!](https://i.imgur.com/NdpGGp0.png)